jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca2e
+id: 5d8a4cfbe6b6180ed9a1ca2f
-title: Part 81
+title: Part 82
 challengeType: 0
-dashedName: part-81
+dashedName: part-82
 ---

 # --description--

-The line graph is looking good.
-All the empty space to the right will be for the pie graph and legend.
-Create a new `const` named `rightDashboard` and set equal to `d3.select('.dashboard')`.
-This will select your dashboard container again which currently only has the SVG element as a child.
+Use `append` to add a `div` element to the selection.
+This will put a div as another child of the dashboard container to hold the pie graph and legend.

 # --hints--